mina0maher/instabug-weather-app/README.md

 ## Summary

-This project is a **Weather Tracking App** built for the Android Internship Task 2025.
+This project is a **Weather Tracking App** built for the Instabug Android Internship Task 2025.
 It meets the following requirements:

-✅ Get the user's location using device GPS (latitude, longitude)
+✅ Check if the user has granted permissions and if GPS is enabled ✅ Get the user's location using device GPS (latitude, longitude)
 ✅ Get current weather and 5-day forecast using a weather API
 ✅ Two screens: